lav30/Power-Consumption/README.md

 ## Project Website

+[Project Website](https://pycaret-power.herokuapp.com/predict).
+The user can enter values for different features such as Ambient Temperature, Relative Humidity, Exhaust Vacuum and Ambient Pressure *within the ranges specified* to obtain a prediction for the electrical energy output in MW.

 ## Project Workflow

   - Training machine learning models using Pycaret
   - Simple web application using Flask
   - Deployment of the web application using Heroku